MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSTransportOption.md

 The second command uses the Set-PSSessionConfiguration cmdlet to change the transport options of the ITTasks session configuration.
 The command uses the TransportOption parameter to specify the transport options object in the $t variable.
 PS C:\>Set-PSSessionConfiguration -Name ITTasks -TransportOption $t

 The third command uses the New-PSSession cmdlet to create the MyITTasks session on the local computer.
 The command uses the ConfigurationName property to specify the ITTasks session configuration.
-The command saves the session in the $s variable.Notice that the command does not use the SessionOption parameter of New-PSSession to set a custom idle timeout for the session.
-If it did, the idle timeout value set in the session option would take precedence over the idle timeout set in the session configuration.
+The command saves the session in the $s variable.Notice that the command does not use the SessionOption parameter of New-PSSession to set a custom idle time-out for the session.
+If it did, the idle time-out value set in the session option would take precedence over the idle time-out set in the session configuration.
 PS C:\>$s = New-PSSession -Name MyITTasks -ConfigurationName ITTasks

 The fourth command uses the Format-List cmdlet to display all properties of the session in the $s variable in a list.
-The output shows that the session has an idle timeout of one hour (360,000 milliseconds).
+The output shows that the session has an idle time-out of one hour (360,000 milliseconds).
 PS C:\>$s | Format-List -Property *
 State                  : Opened
 IdleTimeout            : 3600000